 Whether you are religious or not, Catholic or not, the Vatican is always a must for anyone visiting Rome, and at Christmas more so.
 There are many highlights in the Vatican and landmarks to see, and for Christmas, there are more events and functions.

 A lovely initiative in the Vatican is what’s known “100 Presepi in Vaticano”, with “presepe” meaning nativity scene.
-It takes place under Saint Peter’s Square colonnade for a month from December 9th to January 7th every day from 10 am and 8 pm, except on December 24th and 31st when it closes at 5 pm.
+It takes place under Saint Peter’s Square colonnade for a month from the afternoon of December 8th to January 6th at 7.30 pm.
+The exhibition opens every day from 10 am and 7.30 pm, except on December 24th and 31st when it closes at 5 pm.
 This is a fascinating route through several traditional nativity scenes to show the religious and social meaning of Christmas.

 Like every year, plenty of singers from different music genres including blues, jazz, pop, rock, gospel, and opera will perform in Rome.
 The names of the artists will be released soon by the Vatican.
 If you would like to participate, you can buy the tickets here.
 The proceeds from the concert will fund several charity projects that will be announced soon.